 2006 – 2008

 In 2006, the letter “H” became lowercase, but its size has not changed.
 This made the uppercase “T” and “C” look smaller than the lowercase “h.”
 The main products were mobile phones.
-Therefore, next to the brand’s inscription, a mobile phone icon appeared with arrows indicating an incoming and outgoing call, while made in different colors.
+Therefore, next to the brand’s inscription, a mobile phone icon appeared, with arrows indicating incoming and outgoing calls, each in a different color.

 2008 – today

-The same non-standard proportions of the lettering remained after the rebranding and logo change in 2008.
+The same non-standard lettering proportions remained after the rebranding and logo change in 2008.

 In 2008, the designers removed all decorative images.
 The only thing left is the brand name with a minimalistic design.
-Over time, the label evolved: under the letters appeared the corporate motto “quietly brilliant.”
+Over time, the label evolved: the letters were followed by the corporate motto “quietly brilliant.”
 This is how the trademark became a confirmation of the brand’s identity.
 He is now one of the most recognizable and popular in the digital arena.

 Font and Colors

-The developers of the logo played on the palette.
+The logo’s developers played with the palette.
 In 1997, the name HTC was red; after 2006, it was blue, and two years later, it was green.
 Also, there are many versions with white and gray lettering.
 The background also changed several times.
 Most often, it is white; less often, it is black or green.

 These colors were not chosen by chance.
-As conceived by the designers, black symbolizes the superiority and dominance of the company.
+As conceived by the designers, black symbolizes the company’s superiority and dominance.
 Green, according to the concept, means green production, fresh ideas, and industrial growth.

 The HTC font is simple, without decorative elements or serifs.
 All letters are the same size, although they are written in a different case.
 Only the protruding stick of the lowercase “h” is higher than the uppercase “T” and “C.”